QUESTIONS?

 Project Outcome is a FREE online toolkit designed to help public libraries understand and share the impact of essential library programs and services by providing simple surveys and an easy-to-use process for measuring and analyzing outcomes.
 Participating libraries are also provided with the resources and training support needed to apply their results and confidently advocate for their library's future.
 Project Outcome’s standardized surveys allow libraries to aggregate their outcome data and analyze trends by service topic, program type and over time.
 For the first time, libraries can see how the outcomes of their programs and services compare across their system, state and nationally.

-The Project Outcome surveys and toolkit are currently available to U.S. and Canadian public, regional and state libraries.
+The Project Outcome surveys and toolkit are currently available to all public, regional and state libraries.
 Registrants that do not fall under these categories will still have access to all the outcome measurement resources.
 PLA is dedicated to helping libraries measure outcomes and hopes to expand its reach in the future.
-Instructions for registering as an international or other user can be found here: Creating a Project Outcome Account: International/Other (PDF).
+International users that do not see their libraries listed when they sign up should email info@projectoutcome.org about completing their registration.

 To start measuring the impact of your public library, register for Project Outcome for free today!
 View the Introduction to Project Outcome (Vimeo) and Creating a Project Outcome Account (Vimeo) videos to help get started.
 Read more about "Outcome Measurement in Libraries: The Project Outcome Model" in this article for the National Institute of Learning Outcomes Assessment.
 To see how far we've come, review our Annual Reports and Evaluations.